The Story of Salem, Virginia – Discovering My New Hometown in the Blue Ridge Mountains

 Salem, Virginia, was "discovered" by the Euro-American explorers Thomas Batts and Robert Fallam in 1671 and was called "Totero Town" after the native Totero people.
 In this instance, the land transfer from the Totero people to Euro-Americans doesn't appear to have been forceful but rather the result of disease decreasing the population of Native peoples.
 However, I'm sure there have been unrecorded skirmishes.

-The first notable Euro-American settler was the Revolutionary patriot Andrew Lewis, who built an estate named Richfield about where the Civic Center is now.
+The first notable Euro-American settler was the Revolutionary patriot Andrew Lewis, who built an estate named Richfield, located near the current site of the Civic Center.
 No one is sure, though, who suggested the name Salem.
-Some sources say that James Simpson, another early settler, suggested the name, but other sources claim that the Byans, who moved from Salem, New Jersey, are responsible for the town's name.
-In either case, by 1806, the town was chartered "Salem."
+Some sources claim that James Simpson, another early settler, suggested the name, while other sources attribute the town's name to the Byans, who moved from Salem, New Jersey.
+In either case, by 1806, the town was chartered as "Salem."

 Like Roanoke, it is very close to the Great Road and was a well-established township by 1838, when Salem became the county seat of Roanoke County.
 The town received a boost in status in 1847 when a college, later known as Roanoke College, was created.
-By 1852, when the Virginia and Tennesse Railroad came through town, it looked to become a great metropolis in the Blue Ridge Mountains.
+By 1852, when the Virginia and Tennessee Railroad came through town, it looked like it would become a great metropolis in the Blue Ridge Mountains.

 Then the Civil War happened.

-In 1863, Union General Willaim Averell raided the town, destroying the rail depot, the flour mill, and a military warehouse.
+In 1863, Union General William Averell raided the town, destroying the rail depot, the flour mill, and a military warehouse.
 A small battle also occurred at Hanging Rock in 1864.
-Unfortunately, despite (or maybe because) the Salem Flying Artillery fired the last shot in the Civil War when the railroad was rebuilt following the war, it was built in what is now downtown Roanoke, and Salem became something of a suburb of the neighboring city.
+Unfortunately, despite (or maybe because) the Salem Flying Artillery fired the last shot in the Civil War, the railroad was rebuilt following the war, and it was built in what is now downtown Roanoke, and Salem became something of a suburb of the neighboring city.

 Salem fought for its own independence, though.
-In 1967, it voted to incorporate into a city to prevent annexation by Roanoke.
+In 1967, the city voted to incorporate to prevent annexation by Roanoke.

-Today, Salem is a small city with about 25,000 residents, but it does happen to be the "sports town" of SW Virginia.
+Today, Salem is a small city with about 25,000 residents, but it is also the "sports town" of SW Virginia.
 It is the home of the Salem Red Socks, a minor league baseball team, and the host of the NCAA Division III Amos Alonzo Stag Bowl.
-This year, Roanoke College has reinstituted a football program, so soon, there will be some great games to be had.
+This year, Roanoke College has reinstituted a football program, so there will be some great games to be had soon.

 All in all, we are happy to have found our place in Salem, and now, I can build my forever garden and create my forever home.